 Community-oriented: Looking at both online and offline communities, my research uses a place-based perspective in understanding resource inequality across geographical communities, and how the nonprofit sector shapes and is being shaped by place itself.
 In the online playing field, I examine online communities on social media and other online platforms where the public, stakeholders and policymakers interact and engage to advance local wellbeing and policy process.

-Commons-focused: The unit of analysis of my research is the bottom-up “self-governing” phenomenon in which people come together for common good or to some extent address local and public problems through philanthropy, nonprofits, grassroots groups and online networks (Lohmann, 1992).
+Collective-focused: The unit of analysis of my research is the bottom-up collective “self-governing” phenomenon in which people come together for common good to address local and public problems through organized organizations such as community foundations, nonprofits, grassroots groups (Lohmann, 1992).

-Connective-driven: I look at their roles and capacities to make meaningful connections, such as engaging with local communities, leading across sectors, building diffused networks for connective actions, and playing a mediating role to advance policy reforms .
+Connective-driven: I look at their roles and capacities to make meaningful connections and online connective actions, such as engaging with local communities, social media advocacy, building diffused networks for advancing policy reforms.

 The Effect of Place-based Inequality on Philanthropic Capacity